ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

   under many programming languages.
 Other formats such as XML require considerably more complex parsing and are slower [#soap]_.

+- Consideration: denial-of-service attacks in which large quantities of nonsense are sent.
+We considered using XML instead of JSON as XML is intrinsically ordered; we could enforce a constraint of having call arguments such as parameter lists preceding textual content, and abandoning processing if the request is malformed.
+Instead, we elected to keep JSON but move authentication to the HTTP level (so non-authenticated requests can be thrown away earlier) and allow the server to impose its own choice of maximum request size.
+With that done, all requests coming through will be from authenticated users and of a reasonable request size.
+At that point, JSON continues to look simpler.

 Note the JSON terminology:

 - *Value:* one of: